-Bernardo Kastrup has a Ph.D. in philosophy (ontology, philosophy of mind) and another Ph.D. in computer engineering (reconfigurable computing, artificial intelligence).
-He has worked as a scientist in some of the world's foremost research laboratories, including the European Organization for Nuclear Research (CERN) and the Philips Research Laboratories (where the "Casimir Effect" of Quantum Field Theory was discovered).
-Bernardo has authored many academic papers and books on philosophy and science, being a regular contributor to Scientific American.
-His most recent book is The Idea of the World: A multi-disciplinary argument for the mental nature of reality.
+Bernardo Kastrup's work has been leading the modern renaissance of metaphysical idealism, the notion that reality is essentially mental.
+He has a Ph.D. in philosophy (ontology, philosophy of mind) and another Ph.D. in computer engineering (reconfigurable computing, artificial intelligence).
+As a scientist, Bernardo has worked for the European Organization for Nuclear Research (CERN) and the Philips Research Laboratories (where the 'Casimir Effect' of Quantum Field Theory was discovered).
+Formulated in detail in many academic papers and books, his ideas have been featured on Scientific American, the Institute of Art and Ideas, the Blog of the American Philosophical Association and Big Think, among others.
+Bernardo's most recent book is The Idea of the World: A multi-disciplinary argument for the mental nature of reality.
 For more information, freely downloadable papers, videos, etc., please visit www.bernardokastrup.com.

 Follow this author: